unfoldtoolbox/UnfoldBIDS.jl/JOSS-paper/paper.md

 # Summary

 UnfoldBIDS.jl bridges a critical gap in the neuroimaging tool-chain by enabling efficient, reproducible, and scalable rERP analysis of BIDS-compliant EEG data within the Julia ecosystem.
 By combining the benefits of the rERP framework with the standardization of BIDS and the performance of Julia, it empowers researchers to conduct rigorous, transparent, and automated analyses.

+# Conflict of Interests

+The authors declare no conflict of interest.

+# Funding

+Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 – 390740016.
+We acknowledge the support by the Stuttgart Center for Simulation Science (SimTech).